hemilpanchiwala/Dueling_Network_Architectures/README.md

 - `DuelingDQNAgent.py` - This file provides agent for the DuelingDeepQNetwork containing the main learning function.
 With this, it also contains methods for changing epsilon, getting samples, storing experiences, choosing actions (using epsilon-greedy approach), replacing target networks, etc.
 - `DuelingDDQNAgent.py` - This file provides agent for the DuelingDoubleDeepQNetwork having major things similar to the DuelingDQNAgent with some changes in the learn function.
 - `ExperienceReplayMemory.py` - This file contains the past experiences observed by the agent while playing the games which becomes useful in learning.
 It contains the methods for adding an experience, and getting any random experience.
 - `utils.py` - This file contains the code for building the environment of the Atari game with methods for preprocessing frames, stacking frames, etc. needed to make it similar to the DeepMind paper.
+- `results/` - This folder contains the saved models learnt by DuelingDeepQNetwork and DuelingDoubleDeepQNetwork.
+- `images/` - This folder contains the images used in this README.
 - `README.md` - This file which gives complete overview of the implementation.
 - `requirements.txt` - Provides ready to install all the required libraries for running the implementation.

-# Architecture
+# Dueling Architecture
 <p align="center"><img src="https://raw.githubusercontent.com/hemilpanchiwala/Dueling-Network-Architectures/master/images/DuelingDQNArchitecture.png" alt="Architecture"/></p>

 The architecture of the Dueling Deep Q Network is quite simple with just one important thing of taking two outputs from the same neural network (instead of one).
 Here, basically the input_dimensions are passed to the network which are convoluted using three convolution layers with each following the ReLU (Rectified Linear Unit) activation.
 The first convolution layer convolutes the input to 32 output channels with kernel size of 3 x 3 and stride of 4.
 The second convolution convolutes the output from the first one into 64 output channels with kernel size of 4 x 4 and stride of 2.
 The final convolution layer convolutes the 64 channels from the second one to 64 output channels again but with a kerner size of 3 x 3 and stride of 1.